alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

   compile-time, since they may be used in the code generation step of the module being imported.

-All exported names are at level 0.
-Splice imports can't be rexported, unless they are also imported normally.
+All exported names must exist at level 0.
+Splice or quote imports can't be rexported, unless they are also imported normally.
 Allowing splice imports to be exported would turn a build-time only import into a runtime export, which is not level-correct.